MLanguage/mlang/README.md

 The DGFiP has not published the source code of this iterative computation.
 However, the authors of Mlang have come up with a new DSL called M++, used for describing the logic of this iterative computation.
-Currently, the authors have transcribed the unpublished source code into the `mpp_specs/*2018_6_7*.mpp` file, which has been tested for the computation of taxes for the 2018 up to the 2025 income.
+This M extension is used in `m_ext/2018..2024` and has been tested successfully on the primitive and corrective taxation.

 ## Contributions